productive-codebases/build-variants/README.md

 }
 ```

-*This sets up a function that accepts props and returns a builder configured for styled-components.*
+*This sets up a function that accepts props and returns a builder configured for CSSObject objects.*

 ---